Home » blog

 When you are at the appointment for the installation of your ignition interlock device, the technician will review with you how to provide a sample for a normal test and a random retest.
 Once you have done it, the process is simple to perform.

 1. Retests are always announced: Your ignition interlock device will beep loudly when a retest is required.
-You have up to 6 minutes of extra time to pull off to the side of the road if you do not feel comfortable taking the test while driving.
+You have up to six minutes of extra time to pull off to the side of the road if you do not feel comfortable taking the test while driving.

 2. Retests are required: They’re not a punishment or a sign that you’ve done something wrong.
 Random retests are required with all state certified ignition interlock devices.
 They are the most effective way to ensure that the person operating the vehicle remains sober for the duration of their trip.